 Please have a look at my wedding photography prices page to read more about my pricing.
 There are always great offers as well.

 The set of photographs I deliver will be a mixture of colour and black and white, unless they are requested to be black and white only.
 The original digital images are shot in colour.
 Many of them look more interesting or have a bigger impact as monochrome, so I convert these to black and white.
+More questions and answers about photos.

 Images can be downloaded from your password protected online gallery.
 I typically work for about 2-3 weeks on the set of images I provide.
+The private password protected online gallery provides multiple viewing, downloading and print ordering options.

 Yes of course.
 Meeting before the wedding is highly beneficial for both sides.
 Regardless as to whether you have already booked me or not, I love having a chat about wedding photography, the unique requests you may have and all the questions you will surely have.
 We can run through your plans for the day and we get to know each other at the same time.
 Meeting is non-obligatory and free of charge.